 You might be able to pick up cheap or sometimes free items locally, and sellers are usually open to haggling.

-Just log into Facebook and search for "Marketplace" to see what's on offer.
+Just log into Facebook and search for your local marketplace to see what's on offer.
 It's also worth searching for bustling local Facebook selling groups in your area.

 Anyone can post so be careful.
 As always, if someone asks you to pay by MoneyGram or Western Union, be highly suspicious.
 Never pay this way.